AmarBhogal/amarbhogal.github.io/content/pages/home.md

 Since I was 18, I have been helping my dad at the family business (DIY shop) where I took on the responsibility to diagnose, troubleshoot and resolve a range of technical issues.
 This gave me experience in researching and problem-solving issues on my own and the confidence needed to tackle new problems in the future.
 I pride myself as a very self-motivated and a hardworking individual, who once is given a task, will strive to complete it without any hesitation.
 I have a lot of experience working in teams, which has allowed me to develop excellent communication skills and a great level of empathy that helps me work with people from all different types of backgrounds.
 All my experiences, including AWS re/Start, have made me a strong communicator and helped develop my problem-solving skills.
 Furthermore, my final year project, during my degree, has massively helped my research skills and my ability to ask the right questions.

 My current goal is to continue to develop my skills with Python and AWS services, while I wish to learn more about AI and machine learning.
 Having passed the AWS Cloud Practitioner Certification, I am motivated to take the next steps, to further my career, by becoming a Cloud Engineer and studying for the AWS Solutions Architect Certification.
-I am currently keen to join a company that I can be of value to, by bringing my enthusiasm to learn, to face new challenges and to contribute to company targets.
+In addition, I have begun to study for the Microsoft Azure Fundametals Certification.
+I am keen to join a company that I can be of value to, by bringing my enthusiasm to learn, to face new challenges and to contribute to company targets.